 Follow the instructions on the Support Suite Welcome page to get started.
-For a basic setup, each topic should take about 10-15 minutes to complete.

-Onboarding tasks in this section include:
+Onboarding tasks in this lesson include:

 When you set up Zendesk Support, by default you have one related email address to submit tickets: email@example.com, but you can provide your end users with alternative email addresses, called support addresses.
 You can add as many support addresses as you need.
 Support addresses can be either variations of your Zendesk email address or external email addresses.